ceremcem/build-freecad-asm3/README.md

 Using a virtual build/run environment has invaluable advantages for a bleeding edge application:

 1. Build process won't be affected by any unintentional system upgrades.
-You can be perfectly in sync with the developers' environment conditions without affecting rest of your system.
+You can be perfectly in sync with the developers' environment conditions (eg. specific version of a specific dependency) without affecting rest of your system.
-2. If any code updates break your build process or there is *some* commits that causes frequent crashes, just report the problem and return to previous snapshot in seconds to continue your work.
-When the problem is fixed, optionally roll forward, do a code update and use the new version.
+2. If any code updates break your build process or there are *some* commits that cause frequent crashes, just report the problem and return to a previous snapshot in seconds to continue your work.
+When the problem is fixed, optionally roll forward (to save build time), do a code update, build and use the new version.
-3. In case of an event described in step 2, you did a rollback and you are continuing your work.
-Then developer responds and wants some more information.
+3. In case of an event described in step 2, you had done a rollback and you have been continuing your work.
+Then developer responds and requires some more information.
 Just switch to the crashing version, provide the information, do a rollback, continue your work from where you left.
-4. Maintain a complex build process in one place and use it on any distro (even on non-Linux machines with a performance penalty).
+4. Maintain a complex build process in one place and use it on any distro (even on non-Linux machines with a moderate performance penalty).

 # Requirements